 Pass all your substance counseling exams for licensing

-Earning a bachelor’s and master’s degree in counseling or clinical psychology accrues to only half of the battle.
+Earning a bachelor’s and master’s degree in counseling or new start clinical psychology accrues to only half of the battle.
 Mental health counseling has been getting the attention it deserves in recent times.
-Consider sitting exams for the Licensed Professional Clinical Counselor for clinical counseling or the Licensed Marriage and Family Therapist for family therapy.
+Consider sitting exams for the Licensed Professional Clinical Counselor for new start clinical counseling or the Licensed Marriage and Family Therapist for family therapy.

 Most states require therapists to take state board licensing exams such as the National Counseling Exam.
 You must also complete a specific number of hours while counseling under supervision from a licensed therapist.
 Additionally, you must pass both oral and written exams.
 The National Certification Commission of Addiction Professionals could be critical if you are looking to specialize and work with addicts and the rehab facilities.
 These certificates should boost your knowledge, skills, and portfolio among other candidates.

 They say learning never ends.
 As a therapist, continuing education is imperative in keeping your licenses valid as well as updating your resources and knowledge on substance abuse and addiction topics.